-The purpose of the Homeowner Emergency Repair Program is to remove conditions that constitute an imminent-identified threat to the health and/or safety of the residents in substandard housing structures.
+The purpose of the Homeowner Emergency Repair Program is to remove conditions that constitute an identified threat to the health and/or safety of the residents in substandard housing structures.
 It is not the intent of this program to rehabilitate structures to the City's Minimum Housing Code.
 It is also not the intent of this program to address accumulated deferred maintenance or repairs necessitated by a lack of homeowners insurance.
 Assistance is targeted to addressing issues or items identified by the referring agency.
+This program can be used in conjunction with Facilities for the Physically Disabled Program and Lead-Safe Housing Program.
 Homeowner Emergency Repair is a forgivable loan program.